- We talk about the story of how ZEE TV overcame the failure of two OTT platforms Ditto TV & OZEE to achieve success with ZEE5 in OTT space.

 ZEE5 gained 61.5 million users in 12 different languages in one year since its launch.
 These users are only on ZEE5 and don’t include viewers coming from any of their partners.

-Latest quarterly results of ZEE’s report show that ZEE5 users spend an average of 31 minutes on the platform per day and views per user is double the number.
+The latest quarterly results of ZEE’s report show that ZEE5 users spend an average of 31 minutes on the platform per day and views per user is double the number.
 This resulted in a significant improvement in application engagement.
 It also crossed 50 million downloads on the Google Play Store.
 It is ranked as one of the top five entertainment apps in India.

 ZEE5 went worldwide in October 2018 launching app operations in 190 countries.
 Both as an AVoD and SVoD service through various partners.
 The company plans to reach 100 million users by the end of 2019.